-Switch to fat-free or low-fat (1%) milk They have the same amount of calcium and other essential nutrients as whole milk, but fewer calories and less saturated fat make half your grains whole grains To eat more whole grains, substitute a whole-grain product for a refined product-such as eating wholewheat bread instead of white bread or brown rice instead of white rice foods to eat less often drink water instead of sugary drinks Cut calories by drinking water or unsweetened beverages.
+switch to fat-free or low-fat (1%) milk They have the same amount of calcium and other essential nutrients as whole milk, but fewer calories and less saturated fat make half your grains whole grains foods to eat less often

+To eat more whole grains, substitute a whole-grain product for a refined product-such as eating whole-wheat bread instead of white price drink water instead of sugary drinks Cut calories by drinking water or unsweetened beverages.
 Soda, energy drinks, and sports drinks are a major source of added sugar, and calories, in American diets.